 Furthermore, rollovers into a Solo 401k are permitted from a SEP IRA, Profit Sharing, Money Purchase, Rollover IRA, Traditional IRA and SIMPLE IRAs after two years of SIMPLE participation or from a previous employer's 401k, 403b, or 457b.
 As a result existing retirement funds can be consolidated by rolling them over into a Solo 401k to take advantage of the exciting Solo 401k advantages.

 The Solo 401k has some unique advantages.
 No other self employed retirement plan offers such large tax deductible contributions with such flexibility from year to year with ease of set up and maintenance, and with the most generous catch up provisions for those age 50 or over.
 Moreover, there is access to the retirement funds before retirement in a pinch, tax free and penalty free thanks to the unique availability of a solo 401k loan.

-Learn more about the loan rules for a Solo 401k.
+Learn more about the the Solo 401k Loan.